 Restrictions

-When an employee’s work-related injury/medical state qualifies as a serious health condition, workers’ compensation leave shall run concurrently with the twelve (12) workweek entitlement.
+Leave that is taken by an eligible employee for any of the designated reasons shall be counted as family and medical leave, even if the employee does not request leave under the FMLA.
+To the extent that an employee is entitled to any paid leave, such leave shall be taken and it shall run concurrently with family and medical leave, except that the employee may request to reserve up to ten (10) days of sick leave and four (4) days of personal leave.
+(This requirement shall not apply to employees taking worker’s compensation leave.)
+However, Wwhen an employee’s work-related injury/medical state qualifies as a serious health condition, workers’ compensation leave shall run concurrently with the twelve (12) workweek entitlement.

 Paid leave used by the employee as required under this policy shall count, as applicable, against the twelve (12) or twenty-six (26) FMLA workweek entitlement.